irinaplacintagit/blackjack/README.md

 3. Ace: 11.

 ###GAME RULES
 Assume there are 3 players.
-The aim of the game is to collect cards so that the total of an individual playerâ€™s cards does not exceed 21.
+The aim of the game is to collect cards so that the total of an individual player’s cards does not exceed 21.
 At the end of the game the player with the total closest to 21 wins.

-1. At the start of the game, the deck is shuffled (i.e. the order of the cards is randomized) and each player is immediately dealt a â€œhandâ€ of two cards from the top of the deck.
+1. At the start of the game, the deck is shuffled (i.e. the order of the cards is randomized) and each player is immediately dealt a “hand” of two cards from the top of the deck.

 2. Each player then takes turns to play.
 In a turn, the following rules apply:
 	1. If the player's total is less than 17, they **"hit"** (i.e. get dealt another card from the top of the deck).